 In this competitive age just signing up an agent and hoping that results will follow is not enough.
-Our video interview with Chris Price, taken at the ICEF North America Workshop held in Montreal last month, offers valuable tips on how educators can better manage, motivate and communicate with their agency partners.
+Our video interview with Chris Price, taken at ICEF North America held in Montreal last month, offers valuable tips on how educators can better manage, motivate and communicate with their agency partners.

 Price is the Chief Information and Marketing Officer and Regional Director for North America at PFL Group International (Preparation for Life), one of the world’s largest UK-owned and managed student recruitment agencies.